jackey48/Rogue/README.md

 UML - Done with the prototype <p>
 May 13th - Main Algorithms found <p>
 Testing - Try all our Algorithms

-https://jellepelgrims.com/posts/roguelike_java
+  // Contained useful ideas but ultimately not what were looking for https://jellepelgrims.com/posts/roguelike_java